bohendo/evm-notes/README.md

 If we send a transaction `tx` to create a contract, `tx.to` is set to 0 and we include a `tx.init` field that contains bytecode.
 This is NOT the bytecode run by the contract, rather it RETURNS the bytecode run by the contract ie the `tx.init` code is run ONCE at contract creation and never again.

 If `T.to == 0` then this is a contract creation transaction and `T.init != null`, `T.data == null`

+## Op Code notes

+CODECOPY: copy bytecode from execution environment (I.b) to memory (μ.m)
+ - stack: [0] location in memory to start copying to, [1] location in bytecode to start copying from, [2] number of bytes to copy